hyojeong-son/hyojeong-son.github.io/index.md

 ## Publications
 <a id="publications"></a>

-- 📝 **A relation between isoperimetry and total variation decay with applications to graphs of non-negative Ollivier-Ricci curvature**
-  😊 T. Hutchcroft and I. Lopez

 - 📝 **Activated Random Walks on ℤ with Critical Particle Density**
   😊 Madeline Brown, Christopher Hoffman, and Hyojeong Son
   [Link to arXiv](https://arxiv.org/abs/2411.07609) (2024+)